Helperbird/website/src/pages/features/text-to-speech.md

 cardTitle: Natural Text to Speech
 featureDescription:
   Turn text into lifelike natural speech.
-Helperbird can read aloud the content of any web pages, ebooks and pdfs with natural sounding voices.
+Helperbird can read aloud the content of any web pages, ebooks and PDFs with natural sounding voices.
 group: reading
 tags:
     - features